 King George whiting

-Regarded as one of the best fish to eat and fetching a hefty price at seafood outlets, King George whiting are also great fun to catch!
-Whiting in Gippsland can be caught in some inshore situations but more reliably inside some estuary systems especially if there is tidal influence, sand flats and weed beds.
-When the whiting are ‘on’ the action can be fast and furious with Lake Victoria at Lakes Entrance being a standout due to a consistently open entrance.
+Regarded as one of the best fish to eat, King George whiting are also great fun to catch.
+A schooling fish, which hug the bottom and feed on worms and small prey in the sand, whiting fishing in the Gippsland Lakes has boomed in recent years.
+Whiting in Gippsland can be caught in some inshore situations, but are more reliably taken inside estuary systems with tidal influence, sand flats and weed beds.
+When the whiting are ‘on’ the action can be fast and furious with Lake Victoria at Lakes Entrance being a standout.

 Gummy sharks

-Drifting or anchoring for gummy sharks is a favourite for a brigade of boat-based fishers as well as those fishing at night along the 90 Mile Beach.
-This area is so productive for sharks due to the prevalence of sand crabs along the coast which is the preferred and primary diet of the sharks.
-Gummys are a year-round prospect however best results occur over the warmer months.
-They are an excellent sport being hard fighters and are highly valued for their eating qualities, commonly available in the local fish shop as flake!
+Drifting or anchoring for gummy sharks is a favourite way to fish amongst boat-based fishers and those casting in a line at night along Ninety Mile Beach.
+This area is productive for sharks thanks to the prevalence of sand crabs along this stretch of coast.
+Gummy sharks are a year-round prospect, however best results come during the warmer months.
+They are excellent sport, being hard fighters and are highly valued for their eating qualities, commonly available in local fish shops as flake!

 Australian salmon

-Salmon can be found in big schools at times and are the most reliable fish to fish along the 90 Mile Beach.
-Salmon also show up inside estuaries and can surprise fishers thinking they have hooked a much larger catch.
-Hard fighting and powerful, they often taking to the air in a bid to dislodge hooks and really make a great account of themselves.
-Not always considered to be fine table fare, if bled and chilled they are certainly reasonable although freezing should be avoided for the best results.
-A great approach is to try and hot smoke a few fillets as the oily flesh takes well to this treatment.
+Salmon can be found in big schools at times and are the most reliable fish to catch along Ninety Mile Beach.
+They also show up inside estuaries and can surprise anglers thinking they have hooked a much larger fish.
+Hard fighting and powerful, they often take to the air in a bid to dislodge hooks.
+Not always considered to be fine table fare, if bled and chilled quickly, they are reasonable eating.
+Avoid freezing them, unless for gummy shark bait, for which they are hard to beat.
+If destined for the dinner table, a great approach is to hot smoke fillets as the oily flesh takes well to this method.

 Broadbill swordfish

-Unheard of a decade ago, catches of the mighty broadbill swordfish have become common for the specialist game fishers who head wide of East Gippsland in pursuit of them.
-A true trophy fish, swordfish are large and powerful deep-water dwellers that seasonally inhabit over the edge of the continental shelf and the Bass Canyons wide of Lakes Entrance has proven to be a hot zone.
-Some of the swords are extremely big, with fight times in excess of 6 hours and fish of several hundred kilograms encountered!
-Many are lost in the process, earning the title the gladiator of the sea.
+Unheard of a decade ago, catches of the mighty broadbill swordfish have become common for specialist game fishers who head wide of East Gippsland.
+A true trophy fish, swordfish are large and powerful deep-water dwellers that seasonally inhabit the edge of the continental shelf and the Bass Canyons wide of Lakes Entrance.
+Some swords are extremely big, with fight times in excess of six hours.
+Fish of several hundred kilograms are encountered every season!
+Many are lost in the process, earning the species the title of ‘gladiator of the sea’.